by Brian Mahany

 Met Life is the largest life insurance company in the U.S. In recent months it has come under intense scrutiny for failing to pay beneficiaries.
 Several states are investigating Met Life and other life insurance companies claiming they should be more proactive in notifying beneficiaries of the existence of a policy.
 If Herrera’s allegations are correct, Met Life has paid the wrong beneficiary in this case and refuses to make good.

 Insurance companies are required to deal with their customers in good faith.
 Refusing to honor legitimate claims certainly doesn’t sound like good faith.
 If you have been victimized by the misconduct of an insurance company and can’t resolve the problem, give us a call.
-Our insurance bad faith and fraud lawyers are ready to help.
+We also encourage you to visit our Insurance Bad Faith page.
+Our insurance bad faith and fraud lawyers are a phone call or mouse click away.